-It is the responsibility of the country Chief Executive Officer (CEO) or his delegate to ensure that market risk may only be taken by Global Markets businesses within authorised limits.
-Units other than Global Markets businesses must transfer market risk to the Global Markets business, either by an internal transaction between the two areas, or by the inclusion of the transaction in the Global Markets business' dealing position.
+It is the responsibility of the country Chief Executive Officer (CEO) or his delegate to ensure that market risk may only be taken by Markets & Securities Services businesses within authorised limits.
+Units other than Markets & Securities Services businesses must transfer market risk to the Markets & Securities Services businesses must transfer market risk to the Markets & Securities Services business' dealing position.
 The market risk limit mandate of the Bank therefore encompasses all market risks taken by the Bank.
 Exceptions to this rule are explicitly agreed with local management, such as local and regional ALCO, and HSBC Group Market Risk function in HSBC Group Head Office in London.
-Any exceptions are subject to the same control and reporting requirements as that applied to risk taken by Global Markets, including annual review of limits by HSBC Group Market Risk.
+Any exceptions are subject to the same control and reporting requirements as that applied to risk taken by Markets & Securities Services, including annual review of limits by HSBC Group Market Risk.

 An Annual Limit Review (ALR) is prepared by HSBC Group Market Risk and reviewed by the Risk Management Meeting (RMM) of the HSBC Group Management Board (GMB) each year.
 The Bank henceforth submits a request annually to apply for market risk limits covering the following calendar year.
-All requests are submitted in writing and these clearly indicate the support of the country CEO, or his delegate and, the local and regional Head of Global Markets and the Head of Market Risk in Hong Kong.
+All requests are submitted in writing and these clearly indicate the support of the country CEO, or his delegate and, the local and regional Head of Markets & Securities Services and the Head of Market Risk in Hong Kong.
 These annual submissions contain formal confirmation that all limits can be independently monitored and that all products have passed through an appropriate due diligence process.

-The foreign exchange risk position as at 31 December 2020 stood at USD0.6m (2019: USD0.2m) giving a capital requirement of USD0.07m (2019: USD0.03m).
+The foreign exchange risk position as at 31 December 2021 stood at USD0.3m (2020: USD0.6m) giving a capital requirement of USD0.03m (2020: USD0.07m).